nyashamutazu/smi-momentum-breakout/README.md

-# SMI Momentum Breakout Strategy Backtesting
+# SMI Momentum Breakout Strategy Backtesting - Free Trading Strategy

 This repository contains a Python-based implementation of the SMI Momentum Breakout Strategy, including enhancements such as volume filters, divergence checks, ATR-based stop losses, and profit targets.
 The strategy is tested using the `backtesting.py` library and is optimized with multiprocessing for efficient backtesting of various parameter combinations.